6 Strategies to Kickstart Your ESL Tutoring Side Gig

 Get to know your students

 During your lesson, get to know your students and learn about their interests.
-Doing these things will help you build the strength of your interpersonal relationship with your students, and thus increase the chances of them recommending you to others.
+Doing these things will help you build rapport with your students and thus increase the chances of them recommending you to others.
 The better content you have, the better your lessons will be, and thus the more satisfied your student will be.
 A satisfied student is likely to refer you to other family, friends, and co-workers without you even having to talk to the student about it.

 Ask for referrals from your students